Capsicum Californian Wonder Vegetable Seeds | Heirloom Variety

 Soil Type:

-• Details: Fertile, well-drained soil with a pH of 6.0–7.0; enrich with compost before planting
+• Details: Fertile, well-drained soil with a pH of 6.0–7.0; enrich soil with compost or aged manure before planting

 Spacing: